christopheradams/christopheradams.io/_posts/2026-02-10-the-shop-is-open.md

 small inkjet print, and a CD containing a high-resolution image.[^Marchesi2021] The collector is instructed to make and retain only a single print of the work at a time, while the artist is bound by the same rule.
-This pact between the image-maker and image-owner sustains the work's value, while the color match print and digital file conserve its qualities.
+This pact between the *image-maker* and *image-owner* sustains the work's value, while the color match print and digital file conserve its qualities.

 {% picture /assets/images/CA-20190116-L1007605-p0.png --alt Certificate of
 Authenticity --img class="img-thumbnail" %}

-I adapted this practice to my own toolset by packaging each work with a [PGP] digital signature file, and entrusting modern file storage rather than a compact disc.
-Collectors will receive the physical materials in the mail.
+I have adapted Tillmans's practice by dropping the compact disc but adding a cryptographic signature file to verify the digital image.
+You may well ask, *why not use a blockchain for this?* I'm well aware of [NFTs] as a solution for arranging an artwork from contract, to ownership, to data, and image.
+However, I desire an approach that begins with an *image* then forms a *relationship.* In short, these works are no *tokens.*

 An initial set of ten works are now listed in the digital gallery.
 Additional works from the [Collection] are available upon request.
 Please email